Satsuki Noda

-Satsuki Noda (born 20 May 2000) is a Japanese archer competing in women's recurve events.
+Satsuki Noda (野田 紗月, Noda Satsuki), also known as Satsuki Tokugawa (德川 紗月, Tokugawa Satsuki), is a Japanese archer competing in women's recurve events.
 She was a bronze medalist at the 2023 World Archery Championships, and a silver medal at the 2022 Asian Games.

 Career

 She won bronze at the 2023 World Archery Championships in the Women's individual recurve in Berlin in August 2023.

 She was a silver medalist at the delayed 2022 Asian Games in the Mixed team recurve event alongside Takaharu Furukawa in Hangzhou, losing the final to South Korean pair Lim Si-hyeon and Lee Woo-seok.

 Alongside Furukawa she won the mixed team at the Antalya leg of the 2024 Archery World Cup.
 She was selected to compete at the 2024 Paris Olympics in Paris.